 James and Elizabeth named their property Pleasant Green.
 The actual location of this home is not known.
 The cemetery is the only remaining vestige of the family.
 The cemetery dates from the late-1700s, it is surrounded by a native stone wall and was once planted with periwinkle and boxwoods.
 Several boxwoods remain today and are over 200 years old.

-James and Elizabeth had 13 children of which 11 survived.
+James and Elizabeth had 12 children of which 10 survived.
 Many of the children moved to Kentucky, but several others remained in Fairfax.
-Several of the Halley sons participated in the Revolutionary War, including James.
-Their last name was often misspelled as Haley, Hawley or Holley.
-At this time, it is not known how many graves are in the cemetery or who might be buried there.
+Several of the Halley sons participated in the Revolutionary War, including James Jr. Their last name was often misspelled as Haley, Hawley or Holley.

 The land was sold to Newman Burke in 1845 and it is believed that no one else was buried in the cemetery after that date.